What Is Neuromorphic Computing?

 Neuromorphic Computing Uses

-Despite these challenges, neuromorphic computing is still a highly funded field — projected to be worth some $8 billion, according to one report.
-And experts are enthusiastic about its potential to revolutionize various tech fields thanks to its unique ability to mimic the brain’s information processing and learning capabilities.
+Despite these challenges, neuromorphic computing is still a highly funded field and is projected to exceed $20 billion by 2030.
+And experts are enthusiastic about its potential to revolutionize various tech fields, thanks to its unique ability to mimic the brain’s information processing and learning capabilities.

 Self-Driving Cars